danielfoehrKn/kubeswitch/docs/setup_vault.md

 If you deal with large numbers of changing kubeconfigs, it is recommended to setup an automation to sync the kubeconfigs to the vault instance.
+You can use [Hooks](../hooks/README.md) to achieve that.

-## Configure `switch` to use the `vault`
+## Configure `switch` to use Vault as Kubeconfig store

-Using `vault` requires the following
-- set either the environment variable `VAULT_ADDR` or the switch command line flag `--vault-api-address` to the API endpoint of your vault instance.
-- make sure the file `~/.vault-token` is set (automatically created via the `vault` CLI) and contains the token for your vault server.
-Alternatively set the environment variable `VAULT_TOKEN`.
-- set the switch command line flag `--kubeconfig-path` to the root path of the vault secrets engine.
-E.g if the kubeconfigs are stored in vault under `landscapes/dev/cluster-1` and `landscapes/canary/cluster-1` then set the flag value to `landscapes`
-- set the switch command line flag `--store vault`

-Example usage:

-`
-switch --kubeconfig-path landscapes --store vault  --vault-api-address http://127.0.0.1:8200 `

-I recommend creating an alias for this command.
+Please [see here](kubeconfig_stores.md) on how to configure `switch` either via CLI flags or a `SwitchConfig` file.

 ## Additional Considerations

-One of the reason I build this vault integration was that I used to synchronize a huge number of kubeconfig files to my local filesystem.
+One of the reason this vault integration was built originally is because I used to synchronize a huge number of kubeconfig files to my local filesystem.
 However, for security reasons they should instead be stored in a Vault.